-The centipede sign is seen as engorged mesenteric vessels in case of acute sigmoid diverticulitis which gives an appearance similar to centipede 1.
+The centipede sign is seen as engorged mesenteric vessels in cases of acute sigmoid diverticulitis which gives an appearance similar to a centipede 1.

 The cervix sign of pyloric stenosis describes indentation of the pylorus into the fluid-filled antrum, seen in pyloric stenosis.

 antral nipple sign

 Chagas disease, also referred as trypanosomiasis, is a tropical parasitic infection with a wide spectrum of clinical manifestations, since it can virtually affect any organ, but there are characteristic radiological features.

 Chagas disease is endemic to Central and South America....

 Chalasia is a condition most commonly identified in infants and young children, and is related to congential incompetence of the lower esophageal sphincter, allowing unrestricted reflux of gastric contents.
 This contrasts with achalasia, where there is restriction at the gastroesphageal junction...

 Chilaiditi syndrome is the anterior interposition of the colon to the liver reaching the under-surface of the right hemidiaphragm with associated upper abdominal pain; it is one of the causes of pseudopneumoperitoneum.

 Colonic gas in this position may be misinterpreted as true pneumoperitoneum ...